 Bethany also has a long history in church planting.
 At the moment, Bethany is involved in two church plants; one in Laudium in association with the Baptist Northern Association, and another in Mashushu with Summaria Mission.

 Finally, Bethany is proud to be in partnership with eight missionary families spread across Southern Africa, Western Africa and the Middle East.
-We consider it a joy to pray weekly for these missionary families at our ‘Missions Prayer Meeting’ on Sunday evenings.
+We consider it a joy to support these missionary families.